 1. You cannot sue for punitive damages alone

-The plaintiff had to have been caused “substantial damage” before they are able to qualify for punitive damages.
+The plaintiff had to have caused “substantial damage” before they could qualify for punitive damages.
 Before you can sue for punitive damages, you will have to have been awarded economic and non-economic damages.
 You cannot start by seeking compensation for punitive damages at the start of the trial.

-Punitive damages should bear an “equal relationship” to the real accident, but the jury would not be bound by that ratio.
+Punitive damages should bear an “equal relationship” to the real accident, but that ratio would not bind the jury.
 It’s once again a matter of what the jury finds to be fair.
 This is a way to deter wealthier individuals and corporations from committing the same negligence.
 The richer the defendant, the more they will have to pay for damages.

 Compensation for Past and Future Expenses

-Personal Injury claims, particularly ones that have severe monetary and physical effects on the victim, involve asking the court for compensation for all that you have lost due to the injury.
-This means that you may able to recover not only the past and current expenses but also the future expense and difficulties said injuries would cost you moving forward.
+Car Accident Claims, particularly ones that have severe monetary and physical effects on the victim, involve asking the court for compensation for all that you have lost due to the injury.
+This means that you may be able to recover not only the past and current expenses but also the future expense and difficulties said injuries would cost you moving forward.

 Current and Future Medical Treatments

-Emergency medical attention at the scene of the crash, as well as follow-ups, such as physical therapy, are added to the possible damages you might want to demand.
+Emergency medical attention at the scene of the crash and follow-ups, such as physical therapy, are added to the possible damages you might want to demand.
 The complainant will prove this in court through sufficient evidence of the medical bills.
 The plaintiff can establish the treatment’s necessity by witness testimony, preferably that of the treating physician, but if they are unavailable, an expert witness can testify to the treatment’s need.

 The compensation they are demanding is fair and reasonable

-The procedures, medication, and rehabilitation is proved necessary in restoring the victim’s quality of life
+The procedures, medication, and rehabilitation are proved necessary in restoring the victim’s quality of life

-In order to prove this evidence in court, medical expert testimony is needed.
-The testimony to prove the price of the compensation doesn’t even have to come from the treating physician; an expert in economics is considered eligible.
+To prove this evidence in court, medical expert testimony is needed.
+The testimony to prove the compensation’s price doesn’t have to come from the treating physician; an expert in economics is considered eligible.
 Medical expert evidence would, however, be needed to explain future medical expenses.

-In California, medical costs incurred by private insurance can be collected as losses.
+In California, private insurance can collect medical costs as losses.
 In other words, medical costs are not purely monetary in nature.
 Special and economic damages may be sought for the plaintiff’s insurance costs.